Amazebot/bbot/md/ThoughtProcess.md

 exact command.
 The nature of the message is collected from external providers.

-A special type of `NaturalLanguageListener` is used for this stage, that evaluates the intent and entities of the message, by sending the message to the NLU adapter.
+A special type of `NaturalLanguageListener` is used for this stage, that evaluates the intent, entities and/or sentiment of the message, by sending the message to the NLU adapter.

-- `.understandText` adds natural language matching on intent and/or entities
+- `.understandText` adds natural language matching on intent/entities/sentiment
 - `.understandDirect` adds natural language that must be addressed to the bot
 - `.understandCustom` adds custom natural language matching (given NLU result)